Luzanne-S/alx-system_engineering-devops/0x02-shell_redirections/README.md

-**14-findthatword** - Display lines containing the pattern “root” from the file **15-countthatword** - display the number of lines that contain the pattern bin **16-whatsnext** - display lines containing pattern root
+**14-findthatword** - Display lines containing the pattern “root” from the file **15-countthatword** - display the number of lines that contain the pattern bin **16-whatsnext** - display lines containing pattern root **17-hidethisword** - display lines in a file that do not contain bin